Stepfather II: Production

-Development
+The film was shot in December 1987 over the course of 25 days.
+When Jeff Burr was first hired to direct Stepfather II, it was shot with the intention of releasing it direct-to-video, but after seeing the final cut, ITC Entertainment cancelled the film's home video release in the hopes of securing it a theatrical run.
+Burr's biggest challenge in approaching the sequel was in trying to create a believable way The Stepfather could return following the definitive ending of the first film and stated the explanation required "a little bit of a leap" as he was clearly dead but now explained he had some life left in him.
+Burr stated that in addition to playing it more as a character based thriller (like the original) rather than a horror film, Burr also tried to add some humor and satire particular in regards to Reaganism and Mass media particularly in regards to TV commercials and self-help gurus that promised easy answers and quick fixes.
+ITC sold distribution rights to Miramax.

+Post-production

-After a test screening of the film, studio executives Harvey and Bob Weinstein complained about the lack of blood and demanded re-shoots.
+After a test screening of the film, Miramax executives Harvey and Bob Weinstein complained about the lack of blood and demanded re-shoots.
 Jeff Burr refused and director Doug Campbell was hired to do the reshoots.
 In an interview, Burr commented, "they cut a little bit of [the film] out and they added some badly done blood effects.
 Badly done, because Terry O’Quinn refused to do it.
 Really, they were meaningless, so that was irritating."

 Release

 Home media

 After the film's theatrical release, it was released on VHS by HBO Video in the United States, and in Canada around the same time by Cineplex Odeon.
 In 2003, the film was released on DVD by Miramax Films and the same year in Canada by Alliance Atlantis; it included audio commentary with director Jeff Burr and producer Darin Scott.
 In 2009, to coincide with the release of the Screen Gems remake of the original Stepfather, Synapse Films re-released Stepfather II on DVD with special features including the ones available on the Miramax and Alliance Atlantis releases, as well as new features such as a making-of documentary.